Parathyroid gland removal

 You will receive general anesthesia (asleep and pain-free) for this surgery.
-The surgery may last from 1 - 3 hours.

 Usually the parathyroid glands are removed using a 2- to 4-inch surgical cut on your neck.
+During surgery:

 - The cut is usually made in the center of your neck just under your Adam's apple.

 - Your surgeon will look for the four parathyroid glands and remove any that are diseased.